ColinDaly75/ES-LTR-Implicit-Explicit-Correlation/README.md

 The LTR dataset is formatted as follows: -
 ![LETOR_format_diagram-with-clickThru](https://user-images.githubusercontent.com/51714656/179519935-eb7329c6-e9cb-4e69-b6a0-a71eef16ab03.png)

+# Procedure
 The attached dataset and code were used to perform correlation and ranking performance tests.
-To reproduce, simply download the code (python ipynb file) and dataset (txt file).
+To reproduce, simply download the code (python ipynb file) and LTR dataset (txt file).
 It was compliled using python 3 and requires the installation (pip3) of datapane,jinja2 and scipy packages.

+# Acknowledgements
 This research was usertaken by Colin Daly and Dr. Yvette Graham and has been partially funded by the ADAPT Centre and Trinity College Dublin